Celebrate Earth Day in Northern Colorado

 Republic Services Encourages Residents to Celebrate

 and tin cans, plastic bottles, tubs, jugs, jars, glass bottles and paper products and cartons

-Republic Services, a leader in recycling and environmental services, is helping customers recognize Earth Day with important recycling reminders.
+Republic Services, a leader in recycling and environmental services, is helping customers recognize Earth Day on April 22 with important recycling reminders.

 Sixty-five percent of more than 2,000 Americans1 surveyed credited the pandemic with helping them make more sustainable choices, especially related to recycling.
 Despite this, 26 percent said they still lacked an understanding of what can and cannot be recycled.

 According to survey data, consumers are still confused about several recycling basics: